 The Saltmarket/Clydeside Working Group is a multi agency partnership formed by the current leader of Glasgow City Council, Councillor Gordon Matheson and coordinated by the CSG City Centre Team to tackle crime, particularly drug dealing and injecting, in the Saltmarket and surrounding area.
-The group consists of officers from; Strathclyde Police, Community Safety Glasgow, Crown Office Procurator Fiscal Service, GHA (Compass LHO), GHA Neighbour Relations Team, Glasgow Addiction Services, Persistent Offenders Project, Routes Out of Prostitution, GCC Land and Environmental Services, Glasgow Homelessness Partnership, Glasgow Street Services Street Team, Salvation Army (Hope House Homeless Hostel).
+The group consists of officers from; Police Scotland, Community Safety Glasgow, Crown Office Procurator Fiscal Service, GHA (Compass LHO), GHA Neighbour Relations Team, Glasgow Addiction Services, Persistent Offenders Project, Routes Out of Prostitution, GCC Land and Environmental Services, Glasgow Homelessness Partnership, Glasgow Street Services Street Team, Salvation Army (Hope House Homeless Hostel).
 So far this group has been responsible for a 21% reduction in antisocial behaviour and a 18% reduction crime in the first two years since the partnership was first convened.

 |North West Locality|